mmctl/easycrypt-ext/README.md

    ```

 3. **Restart Emacs**
    Restart Emacs for the changes to take effect.
-If Emacs starts without errors, you should be good to go.
+If Emacs starts without errors,
+   you should be good to go.

 And you're done!
-The extra integration features now load automatically alongside
+The extra integration features should now load automatically
-EasyCrypt Ext and should work out of the box.
-Usage and customization of the
+alongside EasyCrypt Ext and work out of the box.
+Usage and configuration of the
 available features are detailed in [Features, Commands, and
 Keybindings](#features-commands-and-keybindings).
 For further improvement of
 your experience, check out [Enhancements](#enhancements) or [Tips and